About the Program

-West Writers supports emerging writers across all disciplines to come together and develop their creative practice.
-Now in its eighth year, West Writers is an opportunity for participants to excel and take risks, learn best practice approaches and gain confidence to be a successful and influential writer.
+West Writers supports emerging writers across all disciplines to come together and develop their practice.
+Now in its eighth year, the development program creates space for networking and confidence-building while enhancing literary skill and capability.

-Over a series of seventeen workshops, participants will be supported to expand their understanding of the community arts sector, build a strong knowledge foundation for their practice, create a community of peers with program participants and alumni, and create industry connections.
+Over a series of workshops, participants will expand their understanding of the community arts sector, build a strong foundational skills for their practice and gain a community of like-minded peers.

 Chris Phung is a second-generation Vietnamese-Australian deep listener based on the Western suburbs of Naarm/Melbourne.
 His creative practice is an open love letter for us to come together to create cocoons of care and healing.
 Beginning with looking deeply within ourselves and using the energy of compassion, understanding, and love in action.

 Christy Tan lives on unceded Wurundjeri and Boonwurrung land in Naarm (Melbourne).
 Her writing has been published or is forthcoming in Cordite Poetry Review, The Suburban Review and Going Down Swinging, amongst others.
 She has previously performed in Digital Writers’ Festival, National Young Writers’ Festival, Emerging Writers’ Festival and been shortlisted for the Woollahra Digital Literary Award.
 Currently she has upcoming works with SEVENTH Gallery’s Emerging Writers Program and WRITING & Concepts: Lecture Series.